Know Something? Tell Us by Clicking Here

 - Centralized Background Checks Unit (CBCU)- responsible for completing background investigations on prospective contractors, volunteers, internship participants, and employees.

-- Security Threat Groups and Canine Operations - Responsible for investigations, identification and tracking of STG offenders throughout the prisons and DPCS.
-Provides guidance, direction and support to designated STG coordinators throughout the agency and provides functional supervision of Correction Warden Analysts.
-Coordinates the selection, training and deployment of drug detecting canine handlers for the agency.
-Responsible for the monitoring and tracking of contraband detected by agency canines and for the overall care and maintenance of canines.
+STG is responsible for investigating, identifying and tracking of STG offenders throughout the prisons and under supervision in Ohio communities.
+STG Provides guidance, direction and support to designated STG coordinators throughout the agency and provides functional supervision of Correction Warden Analysts at high-security facilities.
+The Division is responsible for all aspect of drug detecting Canine Operations for the agency, including the selection, training and deployment of drug detecting canine handlers as well as the overall care and operational readiness of our canines.